Music Liberal Arts

 The department helps prepare students who are interested in graduate work through their senior research project and the senior recital.

 Awards and Recognition

-Music majors in the College of Arts and Sciences can take advantage of the academic variety offered by the professors in its many programs, while also studying with School of Music faculty members who are performing artists with expertise in the fields of performance, music education, theory and composition, and music technology.
+Music majors in the College of Arts and Sciences can take advantage of the academic variety offered by the professors in its many programs, while also studying with School of Music faculty members who are performing artists with expertise in the fields of performance, music education, theory and composition as well as music technology.
 The program director is:

 - Janis B. Kindred, D.M., Florida State University; composition, creating computer programs for teaching music theory

-Students are encouraged to take part in the Stetson Summer Undergraduate Research Experience (S.U.R.E.), which provides funding for equipment, room and board, and travel.
+Students are encouraged to take part in the Stetson Summer Undergraduate Research Experience, which provides funding for equipment, room and board as well as travel.